 Some common behaviors, like smoking and drinking alcohol, can have negative effects on the vocal cords.
 Smoking can make vocal cords dry and irritated, which can lead to inflammation.
 Alcohol causes dehydration and may block the pain signals that indicate irritation, prompting you to continue talking or singing even though your voice needs rest.

-Learn more about how NYU Langone’s Tobacco Cessation Programs can help you.
+Learn more about how NYU Langone’s smoking cessation program can help you.

 If your voice is weak or hoarse from an illness, such as laryngitis, it can be tempting to compensate by straining to speak or attempting loud whispering, but this can lead to damaged vocal cords.
 Our specialists recommend that you rest your voice as much as possible until it returns to normal.